- Borrowers who want to borrow $50,000 or less

 PenFed personal loans review

-Established in 1935, PenFed serves over two million credit union members.
-It offers personal loans to borrowers in all 50 states, the District of Columbia, Guam, Puerto Rico, and Okinawa.
+Established in 1935, PenFed serves more than 2 million credit union members.
+It offers personal loans to borrowers in the District of Columbia, Guam, Puerto Rico, Okinawa, and all states except Massachusetts.

 How to qualify